Apr 25, 2023

 Impaired blood circulation when sitting still

 Planning small short breaks during long periods of sitting still is therefore important.
 These interruptions when you move have been shown to have positive effects on blood circulation and counteract swollen legs and feet.
 We feel good from movements that keep the circulation going.
 A job where you sit a lot during the day can lead to swollen feet and legs.
 When you stand up, you should actively move your legs to get the blood circulating.
-Also take care to soften the shoulder blades and shoulders with small, careful circular movements.
+Also take the opportunity to soften the shoulder blades and shoulders with small, careful circular movements.

-Compression socks from Funq Wear help blood circulation on the trot and counteract swollen legs and feet.
+Compression socks from Funq Wear help blood circulation and counteract swollen legs and feet.
 Pain in the wrists also becomes increasingly common the more we sit in front of the computer.
 Try our wrist warmers with light therapeutic support!
 Match your wrist warmers with our compression socks designed for both suit and casual wear.

 Sedentary behavior and ill health – a literature review